nhsuk/docker-mongodb-pharmacy/README.md

 * This will give you a DB with the following info:
     * Name of the database in the Mongo image: services
     * Name of collection in the Mongo image: pharmacies
-    * ame of MongoDB host: mongo
+    * Name of MongoDB host: mongo
     * The port used by MongoDB: 27017